jhpyle/docassemble/_docs/docker.md

 You can test out **docassemble** on a PC or a Mac, but for serious, long-term deployment, it is worthwhile to run it in the cloud, or on a dedicated on-premises server.
 Running [Docker] on a machine that shuts down or restarts frequently could lead to [database corruption].
-Also, if you are using [Docker Desktop], **docassemble** will run very slowly if you do not have an `amd64`-based processor.
+Also, if you are using [Docker Desktop], **docassemble** will not run reliably if you have a processor that is not in the `amd64` family.
 If your processor is an Apple M1 chip, or other ARM-based microprocessor, you should [build the image first](#build) and then [`docker run`] it.